 This strategy can overlap with limiting your target’s ability to move away from you.
 However, this isn’t always the case.
 Being the most convenient target is sometimes all you need to be, there’s no extra lockdown required to entice an enemy to hit you.

 Find a way to stick out like a sore thumb.
 This is particularly easy during the earlier portions of an encounter.
 Rush right towards the enemy in such a way that they’d have to run past you to hit anyone else.
 At that point, they may as well just make a few swipes at you before they try to move on!

 Congratulations, you’ve just tanked.
 Your allies are safe for at least one round and have time to create more distance between themselves and the enemy.

 Being a convenient target is an excellent strategy for low INT and/or WIS opponents.
-Sure, their attacks aren’t landing on you thanks to your armor, but you’re closest, why would they want to run all the way to the archer when they can all just gang up on you?
+Sure, their attacks aren’t landing on you thanks to your armor, but you’re closest, why would they want to run to the archer when they can all just gang up on you?
 Take advantage of unintelligent enemies.

 Deal Enough Damage to Force Them to Notice You